 - Easy throw together recipe

-Salt – Adding this small amount of salt to this recipe enhances sweetness and intensifies that rich buttery flavor.
+- Salt: Adding this small amount of salt to this recipe enhances the sweetness and intensifies that rich buttery flavor.

-Storing these little Christmas butter cookies couldn’t be easier!
+Storing this Christmas butter cookies recipe couldn’t be easier!
 They keep well in an airtight container with a secure lid.
-I like to store a piece of bread with my cookies to absorb excess moisture.
 Depending on your decorating job (if you need to protect it), you may want to use wax paper in between layers.

 Can You Freeze This?

 You sure can!
-The Christmas butter cookies dough freezes really well.
+The dough freezes really well.
 I like to cut the little cookie shapes and stick them into the freezer to harden.

-Then I can store the pre-cut Christmas butter cookies recipe and have cookies that are ready to pull out of the freezer when I’m ready to bake!
+Then I can store the pre-cut cookies and have cookies that are ready to pull out of the freezer when I’m ready to bake!
 The baked cooled cookies freeze fine but they’re better fresh out of the oven.

 Make Ahead Tips

-This yummy Christmas butter cookies recipe only takes a few minutes to throw together so there’s not a ton you can do ahead of time.
-The baked cooled cookies will keep for several days when store properly so you can always make them ahead and have a decorating party.
+This Christmas butter cookies recipe only takes a few minutes to throw together so there’s not a ton you can do ahead of time.
+The baked cooled cookies will keep for several days when stored properly so you can always make them ahead and have them on hand to decorate.

 Of course, you can always go the freezer route.
 If you freeze the discs, you’ll need to slow thaw it in the fridge and then let it sit out for 20 minutes before rolling and cutting the dough.